Herman rings of meromorphic maps with an omitted value: Preliminary lemmas

 \begin{lemma} Let $H$ be a $p$-periodic Herman ring of $f \in M_o$.
-Then we have the following. \begin{enumerate} \item The outermost ring of each $H$-maximal nest encloses at most one pole. \item The set $O_f$ is contained in a single bounded component of $\mathcal{K}$. \item Either the innermost ring $H(in)$ with respect to $O_f$ does not enclose any pole or is an innermost ring of the $H$-maximal nest containing it. \item If only one $H$-maximal nest $N$ has more than one ring in it then an innermost ring of $N$ encloses $O_f$. \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate} \item That the outermost ring of each $H$-maximal nest encloses at most one pole follows from Remark~\ref{HR encloses a sb pole}. \item We assume $|O_f|=2$ otherwise there is nothing to prove.
+Then we have the following. \begin{enumerate} \item The outermost ring of each $H$-maximal nest surrounds at most one pole. \item The set $O_f$ is contained in a single bounded component of $\mathcal{K}$. \item Either the innermost ring $H(in)$ with respect to $O_f$ does not surround any pole or is an innermost ring of the $H$-maximal nest containing it. \item If only one $H$-maximal nest $N$ has more than one ring in it then an innermost ring of $N$ surrounds $O_f$. \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate} \item That the outermost ring of each $H$-maximal nest surrounds at most one pole follows from Remark~\ref{HR encloses a sb pole}. \item We assume $|O_f|=2$ otherwise there is nothing to prove.
 Suppose that $O_f$ intersects two distinct components of $\mathcal{K}$.
-Then there is a Herman ring, say $H_j$ enclosing exactly one omitted value of $f$.
+Then there is a Herman ring, say $H_j$ surrounding exactly one omitted value of $f$.
 If $H_{j-1}$ is the Herman ring such that $f(H_{j-1})=H_j$ then consider an $f^p$-invariant Jordan curve $\gamma$ in $H_{j-1}$.
-It now follows that $f$ is not analytic on $B(\gamma)$ by Remark~\ref{sb pole enclosed} and hence not on $B(H_{j-1})$ .
-Therefore $B(H_{j-1})$ contains a pole and hence $H_j$ encloses both the omitted values by Lemma~\ref{general1}.
-This contradicts our assumption proving that $O_f$ is contained in a single component of $\mathcal{K}$. \item If the innermost ring $H(in)$ with respect to $O_f$ encloses a pole then $f^n(H(in))$ encloses or is equal to $H(in)$ for all $n$ by Lemma~\ref{general1}.
+It now follows from Remark~\ref{sb pole enclosed} that $f$ is not analytic on $B(\gamma)$ and hence not on $B(H_{j-1})$.
+Therefore $B(H_{j-1})$ contains a pole and hence $H_j$ surrounds both the omitted values by Lemma~\ref{general1}.
+This contradicts our assumption proving that $O_f$ is contained in a single component of $\mathcal{K}$. \item If the innermost ring $H(in)$ with respect to $O_f$ surrounds a pole then $f^n(H(in))$ surrounds or is equal to $H(in)$ for all $n$ by Lemma~\ref{general1}.
 That means $H(in)$ is the innermost ring of the $H$-maximal nest containing it.

-\item If $N$ is the only $H$-maximal nest containing more than one ring in it then there is a $H$-permissible number other than $1$.
-By Remark~\ref{rem-CNP}(3), there is a pole $w$ enclosed by a ring of $N$ which is different from all its innermost rings.
-No innermost ring of this nest encloses a pole by Remark~\ref{HR encloses a sb pole}.
-But by Lemma~\ref{CPN}, the innermost ring of some maximal nest other than $N$ encloses a pole.
-Now, there are at least two rings enclosing poles and their forward images (which are distinct) must enclose $O_f$.
-Since $N$ is the only $H$-maximal nest having more than one ring, these forward images must be in $N$.
+\item By Lemma~\ref{even}, there are at least two distinct rings $H_i$ and $H_j$ each surrounding some pole of $f$.
+It follows from Lemma~\ref{general1} that $H_{i+1}$ and $H_{j+1}$ are distinct and each surrounds the set $O_f$, of all omitted values of $f$.
+Since $N$ is the only $H$-maximal nest having more than one ring, these rings $H_{i+1}$ and $H_{j+1}$ must be in $N$.
+In particular, there is a ring in $N$ surrounding $O_f$.